-The allergen immunotherapy reception is closed 20 June – 7 July 2019.
 If you have any questions concerning allergen immunotherapy, please call the Tapiola Health Centre appointment booking number 09 816 34500 (weekdays at 7–18) and request a call back.
 Street address: Ahertajantie 2

 Espoo invites all Espoo residents who belong to cancer screening target groups to attend a screening.
 This also applies to those Espoo residents who have chosen to attend a health centre in another municipality.
 If you cannot attend a cancer screening test offered by the City of Espoo, please contact the screening location of your new health centre and present the screening invitation from the City of Espoo.